AlfredA93/recipe-repo-2/TESTING.md

 ![HTML Valid](/documentation/readme-img/html-valid.webp)

 **The 2 Errors listed below appear on front-end pages - Add A Recipe, Edit Recipe and under Admin panel - Add Recipe/Recipe when in detailed view.
-This error comes directly from the Django-Quill injected code - this is further explained in the fix attempts section below**
+This error comes directly from the Django-Quill injected code - this is further explained in the section below**

 - **Problem**: Forms code provided by Django Quill failed HTML W3C Validation for having a `for` attribute referencing a `hidden` input type.